alibabacloud-howto/devops/tutorials/devops_for_small_to_medium_web_applications/part_04_continuous_delivery.md

 everything is already configured (no need to login to the machine via SSH and install or execute applications).
 This solution is particularly handy for [auto scaling](https://www.alibabacloud.com/product/auto-scaling).

-Let's test Packer before using it for our project.
+Let's discover Packer before using it for our project.
 Please [install it](https://www.packer.io/intro/getting-started/install.html) on your computer (download the binary package and add it to your [PATH variable](https://en.wikipedia.org/wiki/PATH_(variable))), then open a terminal and run:
 ```bash